petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

     | SLES_SAP | Installs SLES SAP repositories on your VM. | SLES SAP BYOS VMs, SLES custom image VMs|
     | SLES_HPC | Installs SLES High Performance Computing repositories on your VM. | SLES HPC BYOS VMs, SLES custom image VMs|

-1. Wait five minutes for the extension to read the license type value and install the repositories.
+1. Wait a little until the process reads the license type value and install the repositories.

-   > [!NOTE]
-   > If the extension doesn't run automatically, you can run it directly.

    You should now be connected to the SUSE public cloud update infrastructure on Azure.
 The relevant repositories are installed on your machine.

-1. If you want to switch back to the BYOS model, set `license-type` to `None` and run the extension.
+1. If you want to switch back to the BYOS model, set `license-type` to `None`.
 This action removes all repositories from your VM and stops associated billing.

-After you successfully install the `AHBForSLES` extension, you can use the `az vm update` command to update the existing license type on your running VMs.
+You can use the `az vm update` command to update the existing license type on your running VMs.
 For SLES VMs, run the command and set the `--license-type` parameter to one of the following license types: `SLES`, `SLES_SAP`, or `SLES_HPC`.

 ---